wahlencraft/pico-alarm-clock/README.md

 To delete an alarm, navigate to it and press M. Then press R. To abort press any other button.
 ### The Alarms
+You can have an unlimited numbers of alarms.
+Every alarm has a time (specified by day of the week, hour and minute), a song (what tones will play when it fires) and an active status.
+To change these see [this section](#alarms).

-If there is any set alarms, they will fire at the specified time.
-When an alarm fires it will continue to make sound until any button is pressed to stop it.
+When an alarm fires it will play it's song and blink the LED.
+It will continue until any button is pressed to stop it.